This year, Sapporo’s Snow Festival was held for the 68th time.

 - The ground may be slippery due to snow.

 The last has nothing to do with terrorism, we assume, but for the possible case that you slip, hit your head, and need to be carried away by ambulance.
 At least they’ll know who you are.

 The inhabitants of Sapporo had been invited to join as well.
 Sixty of them built a sculpture, most of them cartoon figures.
 And the festival included an international snow sculpture competition.
 Some ten countries participated and the below-depicted, extraordinary crane dance by the team from Macao rightfully won the contest.

 Ice Sculptures at a disgraceful location

-The snow festival includes ice sculptures, however they were not in the Odori Park.
+The Sapporo Snow Festival includes ice sculptures, however, they were not in the Odori Park.
 Instead they had been thrown in the middle of a busy road a couple of blocks down the park.
 A total disgrace in my opinion.
-And frankly, I didn’t see why these couldn’t be added to one section of the Odori Park where people had more space to move around them.
+I didn’t see why these couldn’t be added to one section of the Odori Park where people had more space to move around them.